zhengruifeng/SparkGBM/README.md

 2, L1/L2 regularization of weights to prevent overfitting

-3, Column subsampling by tree and by level
+3, Column subsampling by tree and by node

 4, Sparsity-awareness